Quoting out of context

 Quoting out of context (sometimes referred to as contextomy or quote mining) is an informal fallacy in which a passage is removed from its surrounding matter in such a way as to distort its intended meaning.
-Contextomies may be either intentional or accidental if someone misunderstands the meaning and omits something essential to clarifying it, thinking it to be non-essential.
+Context may be omitted intentionally or accidentally, thinking it to be non-essential.
 As a fallacy, quoting out of context differs from false attribution, in that the out of context quote is still attributed to the correct source.

 Arguments based on this fallacy typically take two forms: